Why Choose PuroClean of Matawan for Biohazard Remediation

 Our Biohazard Cleanup Process

-• Upon arrival, the remediation crew will inspect and identify all affected locations, conduct a health and safety inspection, and make a decision as to the scope of the biohazard cleanup.
+Upon arrival, our remediation crew will inspect and identify all affected locations, conduct a health and safety inspection, and make a decision as to the scope of the biohazard cleanup.
 When the technicians have a plan in place, remediation begins immediately.

-• Technicians will first take precautions to ensure their safety and the safety of any individuals near the affected areas.
+• First, we take precautions to ensure the safety of our team and any individuals near the affected areas.

-• Hospital-grade disinfectants are to be used on non-porous items that can be salvaged.
-If the items end up being non-restorable, our specialists will remove and dispose of such items.
+• We use hospital-grade disinfectants on non-porous items that can be salvaged.
+If items cannot be restored, our specialists will remove and dispose of them properly.

-• Following the cleaning process, technicians will deodorize all affected locations and assure they are returned to pre-contamination cleanliness and appearance.
-One method that proves areas are completely cleansed and ready for occupancy is to have a licensed industrial Hygienist conduct clearance testing.
+• Following the disinfection process, technicians will deodorize all affected locations and ensure they are returned to pre-contamination cleanliness and appearance.
+One method for proving areas are completely cleansed and ready for occupancy is to have a licensed industrial Hygienist conduct clearance testing.

-• Odors are normally controlled by the getting rid of uncleanable contaminated items and cleaning with hospital-grade cleaning products.
-However, difficult situations may require further methods of deodorization to achieve the desired goal.
+• Odors are usually controlled by removing uncleanable contaminated items and cleaning with hospital-grade cleaning products.
+However, difficult situations may require further deodorization methods to achieve the desired goal.

 Providing Biohazard Cleanup Services with Empathy

-Whether you’re the customer, occupant or owner of the property, PuroClean realizes and understands the magnitude of suffering you’re going through.
-Our restoration teams strive to be exceptionally empathetic and understanding so as not to worsen the sense of loss that is already felt.
-Biohazard restoration particularly can be extra traumatic.
-Therefore, all PuroClean employees empathize with all involved, showing the utmost compassion and respect throughout the restoration process.
+Whether you’re the customer, occupant or owner of the property, PuroClean understands the magnitude of your concern.
+Our restoration teams strive to be empathetic and understanding and not to worsen the sense of loss.
+Biohazard restoration can be traumatic.
+Therefore, all PuroClean employees strive to show the utmost compassion and respect throughout the restoration process.

 A prompt response using the